nonoroazoro/opfs-extra/docs/appendJSONL.md

 # appendJSONL(path, data)

-Appends JSON data as JSON Line format to a file, _creates file and parent directories automatically if needed._
+Appends JSON data to a JSONL file, _creates file and parent directories automatically if needed._

 ## Signature